M66B/NetGuard/README.md

 <a name="FAQ2"></a>
 **(2) Can I use VPN applications while using NetGuard?**

-If the VPN application is using the Android [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because NetGuard needs to use this service too and Android allows this to just one application at a time.
+If the VPN application is using the [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because NetGuard needs to use this service too and Android allows this to just one application at a time.

+<a name="FAQ3"></a>
+**(3) Can I use NetGuard on any Android version?**

+No, because the method [addDisallowedApplication](http://developer.android.com/reference/android/net/VpnService.Builder.html#addDisallowedApplication(java.lang.String)) is being used the minimum required Android version is 5.0 (Lollipop).

 Support
 -------